Dwarf Fortress > DF Gameplay Questions

 * Whether you use fertilizer

 A farm plot can produce 2-3 crops per season (depending on which kind of plant).
 Each tile that is planted will produce a stack of 1 or more plants (planter skill level and fertilizer determine the stack size).
 With no skill, a single tile of farm plot growing plump helmets will produce 3 plump helmets per season, which is enough to feed (and booze) 1 dwarf.
-With higher skill levels, that same tile can feed 3 or more dwarves.
+With higher skill levels, that same tile can support 3 or more dwarves.

 Quarry bushes (rock nuts) are 5 times as effective at producing food, since each quarry bush gets processed into 5 meals' worth of leaves.
 (These have to be cooked before they can be eaten.)
 However, quarry bushes cannot be brewed into booze, and they can't be planted in winter.
 Similarly, sweet pods can be processed into dwarven syrup (instead of dwarven sugar) for a five-fold increase.

 Most players don't bother with fertilizer.
 Fertilizer is potash, which is created from wood, and must be reapplied each season.
 It takes a considerable number of trees (and dwarven labor - the trees have to be chopped down, hauled, charred into ash, then leached into potash) to continually fertilize a plot.
-Most fortresses overproduce food after their first year, so increasing farm plot yield is rarely a huge concern.
+Most fortresses overproduce food after their first year, so increasing farm plot yield per tile is rarely a huge concern.
 It is generally easier simply to build another plot if necessary.

 A note on biomes